- NYT’s David Brooks: Obama has ‘manhood problem’ in Middle East

 Griffin, Love and Mavericks star Dirk Nowitzki all have better numbers than Duncan, who is averaging a career-low 13.4 points and 9.2 rebounds.
-But San Antonio (46-9) carried the NBA’s best record into the matchup with the Bulls and the Spurs are closely monitoring the 34-year-old Duncan’s minutes, a factor in the lower averages.
+But San Antonio (46-10) has the NBA’s best record and the Spurs are closely monitoring the 34-year-old Duncan’s minutes, a factor in the lower averages.

 Houston center Yao was voted in by the fans but is injured.

-This will be Duncan’s 12th consecutive All-Star start and his 13th appearance overall.
-He was the co-MVP of the 2000 game with Shaquille O’Neal and is one of five active players with at least 10 All-Star appearances.
+This will be Duncan’s 13th All-Star appearance overall.
+He was the co-MVP of the 2000 game with Shaquille O’Neal.

 Guard Manu Ginobili also is going to Los Angeles to represent San Antonio.